 We believe there is much work to be done in order to bridge the gap between TCS' standard utility analysis of differentially private algorithms and the statistical inference techniques used in practice in data analysis.
 Statistical inference is often done using deterministic estimators, where the sole source of randomness lies in the underlying model of data generation.
 In contrast, differentially private estimators are inherently random in their computation.
 Statistical inference that considers \emph{both} the randomness in the data and the randomness in the computation is highly uncommon, and this work deals solely with one particular analysis.
-There is a plethora of additional problems where such analysis is of the essence, if we aim to bring differential privacy to practice.

-\omitfromversion{Moreover, OLS is just the first out of many variants of linear regression applied in data analysis, for which confidence estimations should be derived.
-Moreover, OLS is only one of many MLE techniques which can be associated with confidence estimations, based on the general recipe of estimating the information matrix of the loss function (the expected Hessian of the loss function, whose computation is often fairly complicated even without privacy).
-Devising differentially private analogues for computing confidence estimations for other, or even general, MLE estimators, pose a difficult and challenging problem.
-Lastly, we also believe that other applications of the Johnson-Lindenstrauss transform, previously studied for computational speedups, can and should also be analyzed also for their privacy preserving implications.}
+As noted before, OLS is just the first out of many variants of linear regression applied in data analysis, for which confidence estimations should be derived.
+And even beyond linear regression~--- OLS is only one of many MLE techniques which can be associated with confidence estimations, based on the general recipe of estimating the information matrix of the loss function (the expected Hessian of the loss function, whose computation is often fairly complicated even without privacy).
+Computing confidence estimations for other differentially private estimators pose a difficult and challenging problem.